Chong0107/PhoneBook_App_Demo/README.md

    python3 main.py

-This will start the development server, and you can access the application at http://localhost:3000 in your browser.
+This will start the development server, and you can access the application at http://localhost:5173/ in your browser and http://127.0.0.1:5000 for backend.